Codein-Labs/ibexa-seo-toolkit/CONTRIBUTING.md

-# Contributing to Codein eZ Platform SEO Toolkit
+# Contributing to Codein Ibexa SEO Toolkit

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to *eZ Platform SEO Toolkit*, which is hosted in the [Codein Labs Organization](https://github.com/Codein-Labs) on GitHub.
+The following is a set of guidelines for contributing to *Ibexa SEO Toolkit*, which is hosted in the [Codein Labs Organization](https://github.com/Codein-Labs) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct